espositocode/sublate/README.md

 # Sublate

-Sublate is a python library for building project templates.
+Sublate is a high-level python toolkit.